Springhill Medical Center continues to enhance policies to keep our patients and employees safe throughout the Coronavirus (COVID-19) pandemic.

 Springhill Medical Updated Visitor Policy

-Per Governor Ivey’s recent announcement on opening hospital visitation, Springhill Medical Center has been working diligently to put a process in place to safely open visitation while protecting our patients, visitors and staff from incidental COVID exposure as per CDC guidelines.
-Our updated visitation policy which will commence Monday, June 21, is as follows:
+Springhill Medical Center has been working diligently to safely open visitation while protecting our patients, visitors, and staff from incidental COVID-19 exposure as per CDC guidelines.
+Our updated visitation policy which will commence Monday, November 1, is as follows:

 - COVID-19 positive patients or symptomatic PUIs (persons under investigation) will not be allowed to have any visitors present at the bedside except in end-of-life situations.